Luming-L/ProjectNew/Results/Re/RegioneR.md

 # question:
 In each of 404 samples, do PRDM9-bound ATAC-seq peaks contain more somatic mutations than expected by chance?
 ## Brief Problem Description:
+PRDM9 can bind to DNA by and then PRDM9 recruits the recombination initiation complex.
+Introduce DSBs.

 Gene promoter regions are GC rich and there are many CpG islands that lie inside promoters.
 However, is there a statistically significant association between them?
 Do CpG islands overlap with promoters more than one would expect by chance?

 We can see a visual representation of the results of the test.
 In grey the number of overlaps of the randomized regions with B, clustering around the black bar that represents the mean and in green the number of overlaps of the original region set A, which is much larger than expected.
 The red line denotes the significance limit.